Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pSs4uZb_218.md

 ### Transcript

-> when comes update four uh beginning of 2021 yes sir next year almost got it right
+> when comes update four, beginning of 2021 yes sir next year almost got it right